vibrantleaf/leaf-bluefin/README.md

 # Purpose
-i like bluefin i just wanted to change a couple of little things & and add a few nice extras :3
+I like bluefin, I just wanted to change a couple of little things and add a few nice extras.

 #### how to rebase via rpm-ostree
 ```sh